Super VPN Review 2021

 Super VPN is has a terrible website and barely offers any features or information about it.
 Yet, it still has one hundred million downloads?
 Find out if it is worth trying in this review.

 Super VPN is just about the sketchiest VPN I’ve ever reviewed.
 I mean, I’m not even sure how it managed to get over one hundred million downloads on Google Play Store.
-To tell you the truth, it’s just a free VPN that keeps tons of logs, asks for way too many app permissions, offers no features at all and seems to be only available on Android.
-What’s even worse it offers no information about the protocols it uses.
+It’s just a free VPN that keeps tons of logs, asks for way too many app permissions, offers no features at all and seems to be only available on Android.
+What’s even worse, it offers no information about the protocols it uses.

 My Rating Criteria

 To thoroughly test Super VPN for its pros and cons, I used my 9 step rating criteria:

 - Jurisdiction – Where is Super VPN based?